 for ever and ever.

-• Today’s Gospel presents the criticism of Jesus against the Scribes and the Pharisees of his time.
-At the beginning of the missionary activity of Jesus, the Doctors of Jerusalem went to Galilee to observe him (Mk 3, 22; 7, 1).
-Disturbed by Jesus’ preaching, they had based their calumny saying that he was possessed (Mk 3, 22).
+Today’s Gospel presents the criticism of Jesus against the scribes and the Pharisees of His time.
+At the beginning of the missionary activity of Jesus, the doctors of Jerusalem went to Galilee to observe Him (Mk 3:22; 7:1).
+Disturbed by Jesus’ preaching, they had based their attacks on saying that He was possessed (Mk 3:22).
 All along the three years the popularity of Jesus grew.
-And at the same time, the conflict between he and the religious authority also grew.
+And at the same time, the conflict between He and the religious authority also grew.
 The origin of this conflict was the way in which they placed themselves before God.
 The Pharisees sought their own security, not so much in God’s love toward them, but rather in the rigorous observance of the Law.
 Before this mentality, Jesus insists on the practice of love which makes the observance of the law relative and gives it its true significance.

-• Matthew 23, 4-7: Look in the mirror in order to make a revision of life.
-Jesus calls the attention of the disciples concerning the incoherent behaviour of some doctors of the Law.
-In meditating on this incoherence, it is convenient to think not in the Pharisees and the Scribes of that time already past, but rather in ourselves and in our incoherence: they tie up heavy burdens and lay them on people’s shoulders, but will not lift a finger to move them; they do their works in order to be admired; they love to take the first places and to be called doctors.
-The Scribes liked to enter into the houses of the widows and to recite long prayers to receive money in exchange!
-(Mk 12, 40).
+Matthew 23:4-7: Look in the mirror in order to make a revision of life.
+Jesus calls the attention of the disciples concerning the incoherent behavior of some doctors of the Law.
+In meditating on this incoherence, it is helpful to think about ourselves and not about the Pharisees and the scribes of that time already past.
+They tie up heavy burdens and lay them on people’s shoulders, but will not lift a finger to move them; they do their works in order to be admired; they love to take the first places and to be called doctors.
+The scribes liked to enter into the houses of the widows and to recite long prayers to receive money in exchange!
+(Mk 12:40).

-• Matthew 23, 8-10): You are all brothers.
+Matthew 23:8-10): You are all brothers.
 Jesus orders that we have the contrary attitude.
-Instead of using the religion and the community as means for self-promotion in order to appear as being more important before others, he asks not to use the title of Rabbi or Teacher, of Master, Father and Guide because only one is the Guide, Christ; only God in Heaven is Father, and Jesus is the Master, the Teacher.
+Instead of using the religion and the community as means for self-promotion in order to appear more important before others, He asks not to use the title of Rabbi or Teacher, of Master, Father and Guide because only one is the guide, Christ; only God in Heaven is Father, and Jesus is the Master, the Teacher.
 You are all brothers.
 This is the basis of the fraternity which comes from the certainty that God is our Father.

-• In what does Jesus criticize the Doctors of the Law and in what does he praise them?
-In what would he criticize me and in what would he praise me?
+In what does Jesus criticize the Doctors of the Law and in what does He praise them?

 to the upright I will show God's salvation.'
 (Ps 50,23)